dszvivian/AlarmClockKotlin/README.md

-# Weather App
+# Alarm Clock App

 Simple Alarm Clock

 ## Description

-Simple Alarm clock by whick you set Multiple Alarms in a day
+Simple Alarm clock by which you set Multiple Alarms in a day

 # Setup